valango/eventist/README.md

 * ***Returns:*** `undefined` or the value returned by any handler.

 ### send ( [callback ,] event {, arguments} )
-Put event into queue to be sent asynchronously.
+Put event into queue to be emitted asynchronously.
 If *callback* is supplied, then Eventist will invoke it with the following argument values:

 * `null` or the exception value if one was caught;